 Chapters form in a variety of ways.
 We have several chapters that started in a university environment.
 Others have evolved from an existing organization such as a garden club or nature center volunteers, and some have started simply by a few people who were interested in natural landscaping and sharing their interest with the public.
 A great source of assistance can be the local county extension agent.

-As the hub of the organization, the National headquarters staff will provide support, guidance and information to help you form a viable group in your area.
+As the hub of the organization, the national headquarters staff will provide support, guidance and information to help you form a viable group in your area.
 Enclosed in the Chapter Start-up Kit are basic chapter guidelines, membership applications, program ideas, promotional pieces and copies of past Wild Ones Journals to help you get started.

-Please keep the Wild Ones Executive Director informed of your progress.
+Please keep the Executive Director informed of your progress.
 Once you’ve notified her of your desire to start a Wild Ones chapter, the Executive Director will want to know what you’d like to call your “seedling” chapter and if you’d like your name listed as a contact person in our Wild Ones Journal.
 We will set up a webpage for you so potential members can contact you directly.
-We can also send posters for you to use to announce your organizational meetings, and we can contact PAL members in your area to let them know of your campaign.
+We can also send posters for you to use to announce your organizational meetings, and we can contact partner-at-large (PAL) members in your area to let them know of your campaign.
 As you meet with people and they become members of Wild Ones, you will receive a regular membership report with their names and contact information.
-It will be necessary for you to let the Wild Ones Executive Director know to whom to send the information.
+It will be necessary for you to let the Executive Director know to whom to send the information.

 To charter your seedling chapter you must have 10 paid memberships, commitments for the four officer positions and a planned schedule of 12 educational activities for the first year.

-As you establish your board, let the Wild Ones Executive Director know and she can make arrangements for you to access the Chapter Guidebook which will answer all your questions and more about a functioning Wild Ones chapter.
+As you establish your board, let the Executive Director know and she can make arrangements for you to access the Chapter Guidebook which will answer all your questions and more about a functioning Wild Ones chapter.

 As you get to the point of being organized, send the information listed on the Information Sheet in the Chapter Start-up Kit and return it as indicated.
-When your chapter is chartered, your entire board will be given access to the “chapters only” section of the Wild Ones website which will enable you to download the Wild Ones Chapter Guidebook containing policies, by-laws, program ideas and a variety of other information that will help your chapter grow.
+When your chapter is chartered, your entire board will be given access to the “chapters only” section of the Wild Ones website which will enable you to view the Wild Ones Chapter Guidebook containing policies, bylaws, program ideas and a variety of other information that will help your chapter grow.

 Good luck with your Wild Ones chapter start up.
-Call if you have questions and please don’t forget to stay in touch!
+Call if you have questions and please don’t forget to stay in touch.